 3. Make sure your child gets exercise.

 Being physically active throughout the day will help your child sleep at night.
 But try to avoid exercise in the three hours before bedtime.

-Run errands, play outside, plan playdates.
+Do chores, play outside, plan together time.
 Try not to let school-age kids crash during the day, or they may be wide awake at bedtime.

 The light and noise of electronics can be distracting.
 Your child may be tempted to play on a smartphone or digital tablet instead of sleeping.
-Instead, place devices in a common area, like the living room.
+Place devices in a common area, like the living room.

 Turn off the lights, shut the blinds, and keep the temperature cool.